 Planning on traveling to Scotland?
 Every Scotland tour guide book will tell you that you must not miss Scotland’s romantic castles on your visit.
-Whether you like to stay in castles, or just explore them, this Scottish Castle Experience Tour will satisfy!
+Ifr you like to explore castles, this Scottish Castle Experience Tour will satisfy!
 Welcome to Scotland, one of the most peaceful places on earth.
 Your Edinburgh vacation begins in the Medieval Capital.
 Everyone knows that castles mark the strongholds of ancient clans, villages hug the banks of coal-black lochs, and tiny cottages covered in turf dot stone-walled fields.
 Moor and glen, castle and cottage, loch and stream - and history abound.
 It is a wonderful and unique journey around Scotland.Tour Scotland on a small group tour of Scotland.

 Day1 I am sure your Scotland tour guide book mentioned the he World Heritage City of Edinburgh and travel north, crossing the Forth Road Bridge into the ancient Kingdom of Fife.
 Your first visit of the day will be Falkland Palace, where during a private, guided tour you will be able to discover more of this pretty Royal Palace.
 Built between 1502 and 1541, it is set in the heart of the unique medieval village of Falkland and has been residence and hunting lodge of eight Stuart monarchs.
 Many Scottish castles were transformed over time into grand residences as the need for defence was replaced by the need for comfort and the need to impress.
 In some cases the same building was converted and reconverted as tastes and needs changed.
 Highlight of the visit will be to see the Real Tennis court, built in 1539!
 You continue to St Andrews and during a town walk your guide will tell you more about its past and more recent history.
 St. Andrews has existed from prehistoric times as a fishing village and market town.
 Its connection to the patron Saint of Scotland, birthplace of Golf, ancient University town and matchmaker to a Royal couple – there is a lot to see!

 Your afternoon visit will be at the House of Dun near Montrose.
 This beautiful Georgian house, overlooking Montrose Basin, was built in 1730.
 It features superb plasterwork and now houses the Hutchison collection of Scottish colourists and the Stirling collection of furniture, ranging from the 18th century to the 1960s.
 On route to Aberdeen you will make a photo stop at Dunnottar Castle, a dramatic and evocative ruined cliff top fortress in a truly stunning setting.
 Dunnottar is where they filmed Hamlet’s Macbeth and provided inspiration for Disney Pixar’s movie “Brave”.
-From here you continue to Thainstone House Hotel, a lovely 18th century mansion house, where you will stay for 2 nights.
+From here you continue to Inverness, where you will stay for 2 nights.

 Day 2 Today will be spent in the Royal Deeside area, famous for its many castles.